Esri/arcgis-runtime-samples-android/java/portal-user-info/README.md

 # Portal User Info
-Demonstrates use of the `DefaultAuthenticationChallengeHandler` class to take care of showing an authentication dialog for logging into a `Portal`.
+Use the `DefaultAuthenticationChallengeHandler` class to take care of showing an authentication dialog for logging into a `Portal`.
 Once authenticated against the portal, the app displays information about the authenticated user's profile.

 ![Portal User Info App](portal-user-info.png)